et-cetra/atari-2600/README.md

 python runTrained.py -e BreakoutNoFrameskip-v4 -md BreakoutNoFrameskip-v4-best-extensions.dat
 ```

-Windows also need to install ffmpeg and a window substitute for xvfb manually added to path.
+Windows may also need to install ffmpeg and a window substitute for xvfb manually added to path.